A Statistical Framework for Understanding Causal Effects that Vary by Treatment Initiation Time in EHR-based Studies: Estimation of Calendar Time-Specific Average Treatment Effects

 \begin{assumption}[Positivity] $\exists ~\epsilon > 0$ such that $ \epsilon \leq P(A_m = 1 ~|~\bm L_m, E_m = 1) \leq 1 - \epsilon $, almost surely, for all $m$. \end{assumption}

 \begin{assumption}[No Unmeasured Confounding] $Y_m(a_m) \indep A_m~|~\bm L_m, E_m = 1$ for $a_m \in \{0,1\}$ and all $m$. \end{assumption}

-In our data application, we take $\bm L_m$ to be the most recent values of covariates outlined in Figure \ref{fig:surg_dist}, although we note that analysts can also include in this vector appropriate summaries of covariate and/or treatment history prior to baseline of trial $m$, if warranted in their application.
+Following closely to Arterburn et al.~\citep{arterburn2020}, we take $\bm L_m$ to be the most recent values of covariates outlined in Figure \ref{fig:surg_dist}, although we note that analysts can also include in this vector appropriate summaries of covariate and/or treatment history prior to baseline of trial $m$, if warranted in their application.
+A careful discussion of Assumption \ref{as:consistency}, particularly in the context of multiple versions of treatment and changing treatment efficacy, is deferred until Section \ref{sec:discussion}.